G2Lab/SQUiD/README.md

 ### Building project from source

-After cloning the repository, run the following commands:
+After cloning the repository, run the following commands to build the project from source:

 ```
 git submodule update --init --recursive